jozefg/blog/about.markdown

 Hello,

-My name is Danny Gratzer, I am a high school student in the US.
+My name is Danny Gratzer, I am an incoming freshman at Carnegie Mellon University.

-## Programming
+## CS Stuff
 I like functional programming and types.
 I write lots of compilers and type checkers in Haskell, SML, Coq, and Agda.
+I have strong opinions on type systems and

 ## Juggling
 I've been juggling since 3rd grade.
 Nowadays I am a member of the